 Stuart’s trophy cabinet groans from the weight of numerous awards.

 Holding pride of place are his three premiership medals as a player with the Canberra Raiders (1989, 1990 and 1994) and, as a coach, the Jersey Flegg premiership with the Canterbury Bulldogs (2001) and – with the Sydney Roosters – the NRL premiership (2002), World Cup Challenge (2003), Team of the Year in the NSW Sports Awards (2003) and NRL minor premiership (2004).
-Individual honours include several Test and State of Origin man-of-the-match awards, the Clive Churchill Medal as the best-and-fairest player in Canberra’s 1990 grand final victory over Penrith and Dally M Player of the Year and Rothmans Medal winner in 1993 and Dally M Coach of the Year in 2016 and NRL Hall of Fame inductee in 2018.
+Individual honours include several Test and State of Origin man-of-the-match awards, the Clive Churchill Medal as the best-and-fairest player in Canberra’s 1990 grand final victory over Penrith, Dally M Player of the Year and Rothmans Medal winner in 1993, Dally M Coach of the Year in 2016 and NRL Hall of Fame inductee in 2018.